Marco Polo: The Travels of Marco Polo

 An authoritative version of Marco Polo's book does not and cannot exist, for the early manuscripts differ significantly, and the reconstruction of the original text is a matter of textual criticism.
 A total of about 150 copies in various languages are known to exist.
 Before the availability of printing press, errors were frequently made during copying and translating, so there are many differences between the various copies.

 Polo related his memoirs orally to Rustichello da Pisa while both were prisoners of the Genova Republic.
 Rustichello wrote Devisement du Monde in Franco-Venetian.
 The idea probably was to create a handbook for merchants, essentially a text on weights, measures and distances.

 The oldest surviving manuscript is in Old French heavily flavoured with Italian; According to the Italian scholar Luigi Foscolo Benedetto, this "F" text is the basic original text, which he corrected by comparing it with the somewhat more detailed Italian of Giovanni Battista Ramusio, together with a Latin manuscript in the Biblioteca Ambrosiana.
-Other early important sources are R (Ramusio's Italian translation first printed in 1559), and Z (a fifteenth-century Latin manuscript kept at Toledo, Spain).
+Other early important sources are "R" (Ramusio's Italian translation first printed in 1559), and "Z" (a 15th-century Latin manuscript kept at Toledo, Spain).
 Another Old French Polo manuscript, dating to around 1350, is held by the National Library of Sweden.